-$$FF = \frac{1}{E} \sum{e=1}^{E} F_e \text{ with } E = 8;$$ (3)
+$$FF = \frac{1}{E} \sum{e=1}^{E} F_e \text{ with } E = 8$$ (3)

-6 Results in simulation
+8. Results in simulation

 Ten evolutionary simulations, each using a different random initialisation, were run for 1000 generations.
-These evolutionary processes aim at designing control mechanisms for groups of 6 simulated e-pucks required to negotiate a common heading.
+These evolutionary processes aim at designing control mechanisms for groups of 4 simulated e-pucks required to negotiate a common heading.
 During evolution, the highest fitness score that a group can reach (FF = 1.0) corresponds to the circumstance in which the simulated robots are perfectly aligned.
 None of the evolutionary runs produced groups that managed to get the highest score.
-As shown in Figure 3, the fitness of the best evolutionary runs, after 700 generations, reached a plateau around the value of 0.7.
-If we consider that the fitness is computed by referring to the two less aligned robots of each group (see equation 2), and that the maximum score can hardly be produced by the robots due to the issues mentioned in the introduction, these fitness curves are quite promising.
+As shown in Figure 4, the fitness of the best evolutionary runs, after 700 generations, reached a plateau around the value of 0.7.

 However, it is generally the case that the fitness of the best groups in evolution is overestimated.
-Moreover, there is no guarantee that, once ported on the physical robots, the best evolved controllers are as effective as they are in simulation given that simulations approximate reality and that critical aspects of reality may have been neglected.
+Moreover, there is no guarantee that once ported on the physical robots, the best evolved controllers are as effective as they are in simulation given that simulations approximate reality and critical aspects of reality may have been neglected.
 For these reasons, we firstly run a series of post-evaluation tests in which each of the best evolved controllers at each generation of each evolutionary run are evaluated for 1000 trials.
 In each post-evaluation trial the behaviour of robots is scored using the fitness function previously defined.